AxiomaticAdi/message-board-front/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and modify the code as per the terms of the license.

-Thank you for checking out the Message Board Frontend project!
+Thank you for checking out the Message Board project!
 If you have any questions or suggestions, please don't hesitate to reach out.
 Happy coding!